pmem/pmdk/doc/libpmemblk/pmemblk_bsize.3.md

 [comment]: <> ((INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE)
 [comment]: <> (OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.)

-[comment]: <> (pmemblk_bsize.3 -- man page for functions that checks number of available blocks or usable space in block memory pool)
+[comment]: <> (pmemblk_bsize.3 -- man page for functions that check number of available blocks or usable space in block memory pool)

 [NAME](#name)<br />
 [SYNOPSIS](#synopsis)<br />